unrealwork/atsd-use-cases/how-to/aws/cloud-watch-alert/README.md

 ![](./images/sns-3.png)

-Define the email address to which you would like AWS status change notifications to be sent.
-Be sure to select **Email** from the **Protocol** drop-down menu.
+Define the email address to which you would like AWS to send status change notifications.
+Be sure to select **Email** from the **Protocol** drop-down list.

 ![](./images/email-subscription.png)

-Once you have completed creating a new subscription, click **Confirm Subscription** and AWS will send the new subscriber an email similar to the one shown here.
+Once you have completed creating a new subscription, click **Confirm Subscription**.
+AWS sends the new subscriber an email similar to the one shown here:

 ![](./images/confirm-email.png)

-After confirming, you will be shown this notification indicating that the operation was successful.
+After confirming, AWS notifies that the subscription is active.

 ![](./images/email-confirm.png)

-Refresh the page with the **Refresh** button on the bottom right portion of the screen.
-A confirmed email subscriber entry is shown here.
+Refresh the page.
+A confirmed email subscriber entry is shown here:

 ![](./images/confirmed-email.png)

-You are ready to start receiving native AWS status change notifications.
-A sample email notification is shown here.
+You are ready to receive native AWS status change notifications.
+See the sample email notification here:

 ![](./images/aws-default.png)

 ## ATSD Integration

-Follow the quick [launch procedure](#launch-sandbox-with-automated-slack-and-email-configuration) below to integrate AWS with Slack, email, and ATSD or use the custom [set-up](#launch-atsd-sandbox) to configure a preferred launch procedure.
+Follow the quick [launch procedure](#launch-sandbox-with-automated-slack-and-email-configuration) below to integrate AWS with Slack, email, and ATSD or use the custom [set-up](#launch-atsd-sandbox) to configure a custom launch.

 ### Launch ATSD Sandbox